Arunnpuram/minutetaker.io/README.md

 ## MinuteTaker.io

-We've enhanced MinuteTaker.io with several powerful features to make your meeting management more efficient while maintaining complete privacy and offline functionality.
+I have enhanced MinuteTaker.io with several powerful features to make your meeting management more efficient while maintaining complete privacy and offline functionality.

 ## 📝 Multiple Meeting Support